 MRP is frequently used for the following purposes.

 - The Initial Supply Plan (performed by MRP in ERP systems) Produces initial production and procurement plan.
-Is focused on bringing stock into the supply network, and in creating stock with planned production orders.
-Can also be called the master production schedule (MPS), if the initial supply plan is run under certain criteria.
+Is focused on bringing stock into the supply network and in creating stock with planned production orders.
+It can also be called the master production schedule (MPS) if the initial supply plan is run under specific criteria.

 - The Deployment Plan (performed by DRP in ERP systems).
 Focused on pushing stock from locations at the beginning of the supply network to the end of the supply network.